track-asia/trackasia-native/platform/ios/platform/macos/docs/guides/For Style Authors.md

 The _runtime styling API_ enables you to modify every aspect of a style dynamically as a user interacts with your application.
-The style itself is represented at runtime by an `MLNStyle` object, which provides access to various `MLNSource` and `MLNStyleLayer` objects that represent content sources and style layers, respectively.
+The style itself is represented at runtime by an `MGLStyle` object, which provides access to various `MGLSource` and `MGLStyleLayer` objects that represent content sources and style layers, respectively.

 The names of runtime styling classes and properties on macOS are generally